silnrsi/font-lisu-bosa/README.txt

-Thank you for your interest in the Lisu Bosa Test D font.
+Thank you for your interest in the Lisu Bosa fonts.
 We hope you find it useful!

-Lisu Bosa Test D is a Unicode font that provides support for the Lisu script.
+The Lisu Bosa fonts are Unicode fonts that provides support for the Lisu script.

-Lisu Bosa Test D is released under the SIL Open Font License.
+The Lisu Bosa fonts are released under the SIL Open Font License.
 See the OFL and OFL-FAQ for details of the SIL Open Font License.
 See the FONTLOG for information on this and previous releases.